-This literally means “A long journey proves the strength of a horse, so it takes a long passage of time to know a man’s heart.”
+This literally means “A long journey proves the strength of a horse, so it takes a long passage of time to know a person’s heart.”

 I love this Chinese proverb.
-Most often, it is only time, rather than your first impression, that would tell you who a person is!
-It is time that reveals a person’s heart—whether or not you share similar core values with that person and whether or not you could keep that person for a lifetime.
+Most often, it is only time, rather than your first impression, that will tell you who a person is!
+It is time that reveals a person’s heart—whether or not you share similar core values and whether or not you could keep that person for a lifetime.

 It is, however, important, to observe problems in a person’s behaviour towards you, right from the beginning.
 If a person is treating you disrespectfully, or harshly, you do not need to wait patiently to see if the person ends up being a good friend.
 It is ok to quickly move away from relationships in which you are not being treated well.